linrongbin16/mzpt-screenshot/README.md

-# zsh-prompt-screenshot
+# mzpt-screenshot

-screenshot for zsh-prompt
+screenshot for mzpt